You are currently viewing Mattress in Malaysia for Spine & Joint Care

 • Enhanced airflow, promoting temperature regulation and breathability.

-• Provides structured back support, reducing excessive spinal strain.
+• Provides structured back care, reducing excessive spinal strain.

-5. Pillow-Top Mattress: Soft Cushioning with Underlying Support
+5. Pillow-Top Mattress: Soft Cushioning with Underlying Care

 Composition: Features an additional comfort layer sewn onto an innerspring or hybrid base.